How Attorneys Should Approach Malpractice Claims

 The earlier you get your carrier on the case, the better the odds are of having a favorable outcome.
 If the carrier can get counsel for the two sides communicating quickly, then they can start working out an agreement to help mitigate the exposure.

 Some policies have benefits that cover the first $25,000 of defense costs before your deductible would be due.
 They do this to encourage attorneys not to hesitate to report a claim for fear of having to pay out their deductible.
 Carriers know the longer a case drags on the higher the costs will go, so the earlier you can get the claim reported, the better.
-If the carrier is brought in quickly, many claims are settled successfully for less than $25,000 in expenses and/or defense costs This means the attorney would have no out-of-pocket expense for policies with this benefit.
+If the carrier is brought in quickly, many claims are settled successfully for less than $25,000 in expenses and/or defense costs.
+This means the attorney would have no out-of-pocket expense for policies with this benefit.
 Sometimes you can purchase this for an additional premium.

 Is There Ever a Time That an Attorney Should Represent Themselves in a Malpractice Suit?